 My boys loved helping with this step.
 Just peel the backing from your contact paper, lay it sticky side up, and start sticking your pressed flowers!

-Now match up the other side of the crown to seal the flowers.
+Now match up the other side of the nature crown to seal the flowers.
 This can be a little tricky, but totally doable.
 Just go slow and start on one side of the crown.
 I like to match up the lower corner and slowly match the sides.
 Try to push out air bubbles as you go, but many of them can be pressed out when the crown is complete.
 Contact paper is pretty easy to peel back if you need to make minor adjustments as you go.
 I trimmed the sticky pieces that didn’t quite match up when I was finished.

 Use a little tape to connect the sides and you are ready to go!

-Now that your crown is complete, take it out for a sunset hike!
+Now that your nature crown is complete, take it out for a sunset hike!
 The flowers look so gorgeous with the sun shinning through the crown.

 This crown is the perfect outdoor play accessory or make one for your next special occasion, like a birthday party!

-You don’t need the golden glow of sunset to make this crown special, it also looks beautiful during the day!
+You don’t need the golden glow of sunset to make this nature crown special, it also looks beautiful during the day!

 I love this crown because you can save it and use it over and over again.